 - develop information and evidence to help persuade authorities not to file charges.

 If charges have already been filed, it is still important to get the best legal help you can, as soon as you can – given how much is at stake in these cases.
 Much harm can be prevented by having good legal counsel and representation as soon as possible.
 It is never too soon to protect yourself from a false charge.
 A good legal defense requires time to prepare.

-Sex crime defense attorney Thomas C Gallagher has been successfully defending people from sex-related criminal charges for over 24 years.
+Sex crime defense attorney Thomas C Gallagher has been successfully defending people from sex-related criminal charges since 1988.